GarrettPascoe/DnD-Helper-Android-App/README.md

 and has a different file structure to current 8.x Gradle version with some depreciated components.
 I am looking to migrate it to a new 8.x project, but it is currently on the backburner.

-The app three activities that were navigated to using a snackbar component.
+The app has three activities that were navigated to using a snackbar component.

 * The main screen was used to track the player character's current stats and the modifiers to rolls given by those stats.